Misfergosa/EnhancingASDInteraction/README.md

 # Enhancing ASD Interaction with a Robot ( رفيقي )

 ## Introduction
-This project aims to develop a robot-based system that can improve communication and interaction for individuals with Autism Spectrum Disorder (ASD).
-The goal is to create a robotic platform that can serve as a trusted companion and facilitate more engaging and meaningful interactions for those with ASD.
+This project aims to develop a robot-based system that can improve communication and interaction for children with Autism Spectrum Disorder (ASD).
+The goal is to create a robotic companion that can serve as a trusted buddy for more engaging and meaningful interactions for those with ASD.

 ---